 Being a small town, Bowman does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Bowman is quite a bit lower than the national average among all cities of 21.84%: just 11.69% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Bowman with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.69% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bowman in 2022 was $19,643, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $78,572 for a family of four.
 Bowman also has one of the higher rates of people living in poverty in the nation, with 35.43% of its population below the federal poverty line.